afzalf1/portfolio-optimisation-analysis/README.md

 - Lagrange multipliers provided a more accurate portfolio when finding the portfolio to minimise risk
 - Lagrange multipliers were much less computationally expensive as Monte Carlo required creating thousands of simulations to improve accuracy

-- Monte Carlo had the benefit of choosing to not short-sell, meaning you can choose the optimal portfolio with no negative weights
+- Monte Carlo had the benefit of choosing to not short-sell, meaning you can choose the optimal portfolio to have no negative weights
 ```